IVSoftware/select-path-from-dgv/README.md

 ***
 **Define row behavior**

 In order to _"make each row a [...] something"_ requires a class that has public properties corresponding to the columns in the DataGridView.
-This class will be wound to the `DataSource` property of the DataGridView, for example by making a `BindingList<Card>` Here's a minimal example:
+This class will be bound to the `DataSource` property of the DataGridView, for example by making a `BindingList<Card>`.
+Here's a minimal example:

     class Card
     {